DinoChiesa/Apigee-Edge-OIDC-Demonstration/Consent-UI.md

 * appName
 * appLogoUrl

-Most of these are hidden fields that are posted back transparently.
+Most of these are posted back via hidden fields in the form.

 ### Consent Form Postback